aer0ss/aerofs/docs/README.md

 Name convention
 ---

-All file in this folder should follow the naming convention of "lower_case_letters_with_underscores.ext."
+All file in this folder should follow the naming convention of `lower-case-letters-with-dashes.ext`.